Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Maybe that's the way that he's going to do it.

-Get on your Tony.
+Good on you, Tony.

 Yeah, so first with compliments and then with rubbish.